Inaugural Big Cats & Chrome Music Festival to debut at refuge

-EUREKA SPRINGS, Ark.—(KNWA) In part with the annual Bikes, Blues & BBQ event happening in Northwest Arkansas, Turpentine Creek Wildlife Refuge is set to host the Big Cats & Chrome Music Festival.
+EUREKA SPRINGS, Ark.—(KFTA) In part with the annual Bikes, Blues & BBQ event happening in Northwest Arkansas, Turpentine Creek Wildlife Refuge is set to host the Big Cats & Chrome Music Festival.

 The festival starts at 9 a.m. on Saturday, September 28th and runs to 5 p.m. at the wildlife refuge located in Eureka Springs.
-Ike Weaver stopped by KNWA Today to preview all of the happenings, which will feature live music, food, special guests, and a number of other fun activities which families can take part in.
+Ike Weaver stopped by Fox 24 News to preview all of the happenings, which will feature live music, food, special guests, and a number of other fun activities which families can take part in.

 Guest are encouraged to bring their own lawn chairs, coolers, and blankets.
 Tickets are $10 for general admission.
 Children 12 years and younger will receive FREE access to this event.
 For more info, click here.